RajaRamamoorthyTheHindu/SonicSurge/README.md

 -   **Advanced Filtering**: Refine your search with song name, artist, and key instruments.
 -   **Spotify Integration**: Fetches real song data and recommendations from Spotify.
 -   **AI-Powered Intent Interpretation**: Uses Genkit with Gemini to translate user input into actionable search parameters.
+-   **In-App Playback**: Listen to song previews directly within the app using Spotify's embedded player.
 -   **Responsive Design**: Adapts to various screen sizes for a seamless experience.

 ## Prerequisites